LukeyBoyy/MedusaGuard/README.md

 ---

+## **API Commands**

+#### GVM
+Used in the OpenVAS module.
+List of API commands: gmp.get_version() – Used to retrieve the version of the GVM to check if it is active. gmp.authenticate(username, password) – Authenticates the user with the GVM server. gmp.get_targets() – Retrieves a list of existing targets. gmp.create_target(name=target_name, hosts=[hosts], port_list_id=port_list_name) – Creates a new target if it does not exist. gmp.create_task(name=task_name, config_id=scan_config, target_id=targetid, scanner_id=scanner) – Creates a task for the specified target. gmp.start_task(task_id=taskid) – Starts the created task. gmp.get_task(task_id=taskid) – Retrieves the status of the task to monitor its progress. gmp.get_report(report_id=reportid, report_format_id=<format_id>, ignore_pagination=True, details=True) – Fetches the report in the specified format (XML, PDF, or CSV).

+#### Metasploit
+Used in the Nuclei Module:
+MsfRpcClient(password, server=server, port=port, ssl=ssl) – Establishes a connection to the Metasploit RPC server with the specified credentials and connection parameters. client.modules.use('exploit', exploit_name) – Loads the specified exploit module. client.modules.use('payload', payload_name) – Loads the specified payload module.
+payload['LHOST'] = lhost – Sets the local host (LHOST) option for the payload. payload['LPORT'] = lport – Sets the local port (LPORT) option for the payload. client.consoles.console() – Opens a new console session in Metasploit for command execution. console.write("use {exploit_name}") – Selects the exploit module within the console session. console.write("set PAYLOAD {payload_name}") – Sets the payload for the exploit. console.write("set LHOST {lhost}") – Sets the LHOST option within the console session. console.write("set LPORT {lport}") – Sets the LPORT option within the console session. console.write("exploit") – Executes the exploit with the configured settings in the console. console.read() – Retrieves the output of the commands executed in the console for logging or reporting purposes.

+---
 ## **License**
 This project is licensed under the terms of the [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0) and is available for free.